sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-process/send-pagerduty-alerts.md

 linkTitle: "Send PagerDuty Alerts"
 guide_title: "Send PagerDuty alerts with Sensu"
 type: "guide"
-description: "See Sensu Go's observability pipeline in action.
+description: "Put Sensu Go's observability pipeline into action.
 Follow this guide to configure a check that generates status events and a handler that sends Sensu alerts to PagerDuty for non-OK events."
 weight: 25
 version: "6.5"
 product: "Sensu Go"